exakat/exakat/docs/Rules.rst

 +--------------+---------------------------------------------------------------------------------+

 .. _\_\_tostring()-throws-exception:

 __toString() Throws Exception
 #############################

-Magical method `__toString() <http://php.net/manual/en/language.oop5.magic.php>`_ can't throw exceptions.
+Magical method `'__toString() <http://php.net/manual/en/language.oop5.magic.php>`_ can't throw exceptions.

-In fact, `__toString() <http://php.net/manual/en/language.oop5.magic.php>`_ may not let an exception pass.
+In fact, `'__toString() <http://php.net/manual/en/language.oop5.magic.php>`_ may not let an exception pass.
 If it throw an exception, but must catch it.
 If an underlying method throws an exception, it must be caught.

 .. code-block:: php